 When travelling by plane, train or ship, kosher meals should be ordered in advance.
 These meals are also heated in non-kosher ovens.
 The employees of the carrier are instructed to heat these meals in the same manner that they were received; totally wrapped in double foil with the caterer’s seal and the Rabbinic certification seal intact.
 The traveller can ascertain by the intact seals that the dinners have not been tampered with.
 Any dinner which is not properly sealed should not be eaten.
 The kosher certification only applies to the food in the sealed package.
 Any other food (rolls, wines or liqueurs, cheeses, coffee creamers or snacks) served loose by the carrier are not included in the kosher endorsement.

-- NSW Kashrut Authority (the kosher supervising body for New South Wales)
+- NSW Kashrut Authority (the kosher supervising body for New South Wales) (with searchable database to see if a specific item is kosher)

 - Judaism 101: Kashrut: Jewish Dietary Laws